-- 1. WisDOT, its agents or the OCIP SHD will have the right to inspect any motor vehicle and its contents driven onto the project site.
-Drivers hereby consent to such inspection. - Alcohol, drugs, firearms, and dangerous weapons are not permitted on WisDOT property.
-If such items are identified on the property, authorities will be notified; you will be escorted off WisDOT project site and may be refused future admittance. - 3.
+- 1. WisDOT, its agents or the OCIP SHD have the right to inspect any motor vehicle and its contents driven onto the project site.
+Drivers hereby consent to such inspection. - 2.
+Alcohol, drugs, firearms, and dangerous weapons are not permitted on WisDOT property.
+If such items are identified on the property, authorities will be notified; you will be escorted off the WisDOT project site and may be refused future admittance. - 3.
 Park only in authorized areas. - 4.
 Obey all safety and traffic controls, signs, and devices. - 5.
 Contractors are required to post speed limit signs in accordance with the job site rules. - 6.
 You are permitted to go only to your destination or assigned work area. - 7.
-Be alert and stay clear of all moving equipment.

-- 8. You are responsible for securing and safekeeping of your property.
+Be alert and stay clear of all moving equipment. - 8.
+You are responsible for securing and safekeeping your property.
 WisDOT/Insurance carrier assumes no risk of liability. - 9.
-Report unusual or suspicious activity to security: TBD
+Contact the local law enforcement agency or the mitigation sheriff deputy to report theft, unusual or suspicious activity within the project footprint.